Metabolic quantum limit to the information capacity of magnetoencephalography: Bound on the MEG Information Capacity Enforced by the Energy Resolution Limit of Magnetic Sensing and Brain's Metabolic Power

-Now, the ohmic dissipation in the volume $V$ is $\int \rho J^2(\rr)d\rr$.
-By identifying this with $P_{\rm mb}$, we get for the spatial average of $J^2$, $\langle J^2\rangle_V=(1/V)\int J^2d\rr=P_{\rm mb}/\rho V$.
+Now, the ohmic dissipation in the volume $V$ is $\int \rho J^2(\br)d\br$.
+By identifying this dissipation with $P_{\rm mb}$, we get for the spatial average of $J^2$, $\langle J^2\rangle_V=(1/V)\int J^2d\br=P_{\rm mb}/\rho V$.
 To connect this coarse-grained quantity to the delta-normalized correlation used in Eq. \eqref{J} we multiply by the correlation volume $V_c$, obtaining $\mathbb{V}[J]=P_{\rm mb}A_d\lambda/2\rho V$.
-In physical terms, $P_{\mathrm{mb}}/(\rho V)$ gives the mean squared current density, i.e. the height of its spatial correlation function at zero separation, while $V_c$ represents the width of that correlation.
-Replacing the finite-range correlation by a delta function should preserve its total integral (height$\times$width), which leads to the expression above.
-Substituting into \eqref{bound1} yields \beq I_W\leq{W\over 2}\sum_{\ell}\log_2\!\left(1+{{P_{\rm mb}A_d\lambda}\over {2\rho V}}{\kappa_\ell\over {2\mu_0\hbar W}}\right) \eeq This expression is the main result of this work.
-As stated in the introduction, it is casted in three factors: a geometric factor, $\kappa_\ell$, reflecting the geometric coupling of current dipoles into magnetic fields, a metabolic factor, $P_{\rm mb}$, reflecting the energy driving the current dipoles, and $\hbar$.
+In physical terms, $P_{\mathrm{mb}}/(\rho V)$ gives the height of the current density's spatial correlation function at zero separation, while $V_c$ represents the width of that correlation.
+Replacing the finite-range correlation by a delta function should preserve its total integral, which leads to the expression above.
+Substituting into \eqref{bound1} yields \beq I_W\leq{W\over 2}\sum_{\ell}\log_2\!\left(1+{{P_{\rm mb}A_d\lambda}\over {2\rho V}}{\kappa_\ell\over {2\mu_0\hbar W}}\right) \eeq This is the first main result of this work.
+As stated in the introduction, it is cast in terms of three factors: a geometric ($\kappa_\ell$), reflecting the geometric coupling of current dipoles into magnetic fields, a metabolic ($P_{\rm mb}$), reflecting the energy driving the current dipoles, and $\hbar$.
 The information $I_W$ grows with $W$.
-If the current dipole source is band-limited to $B_{\rm J}$, increasing the sampling rate $W$ beyond $2B_{\rm J}$ does not increase $I$.
-Therefore, the MEG information capacity is given by \eqref{bound1} for $W=2B_J$.
+If the current dipole source is band-limited to $B_J$, increasing the sampling rate $W$ beyond $2B_J$ does not increase $I_W$.
+Therefore, the MEG information capacity is given by \eqref{bound2} for $W=2B_J$.